 An easy solution?
 Start accepting contactless (NFC) payments like Apple Pay and Google Pay.
 Contactless payments are just as secure as chip card payments but much (much) faster.
 They take just seconds to process.

 It’s super-easy to start accepting contactless payments right away with the Square contactless and chip reader.
 All you do is ring up a purchase, look for the green light to appear on the reader, and then have the customer hold the phone over the reader to pay.
 Here’s a quick video to talk you through how to accept Apple Pay, Android Pay, Samsung Pay, and other contactless payments with the Square contactless and chip reader.

-When it comes to accepting contactless mobile payments (and contactless and chip cards for that matter), there are a few things you can do to ensure the best customer experience.
+When it comes to accepting contactless mobile payments (and chip cards for that matter), there are a few things you can do to ensure the best customer experience.
 Here are some ways to make the payment process seamless:

 Train yourself and your employees

 Once your new reader’s all set up, do some practice runs.
 That way, when you have a line of customers, you’re well versed on the process.
 We have a handy cheat sheet for how to accept contactless payments, which you can circulate to your staff (or place behind the counter for quick reference).

 Using Apple and Google Pay also makes it easy for you to run your business on the go.
 With Square Card, a personalized business debit card, you can use Apple and Google Pay for the fastest and most secure payments online, in-store, and in-app.